Some Legends Rise and Fall

 ~Cristo Rey Alunan/Dr. Gonzalo “Zal” Velez

 The Battle of Sibuyan Sea was a very significant event in World Naval History because it was then where Japan’s biggest battleship, the MUSASHI was sunk along with the USS Princeton and the USS Indianapolis on October 24, 1944.
 This paved the way for the successful landing of Gen. Douglas MacArthur in the Philippines.
 However, the mighty USS Intrepid was able to survive carrying with them American troops, with some landing in Leyte Gulf.
-The Battleship Musashi, owned by the Emperor of the Imperial Navy of Japan, was built in secrecy at the Nagasaki Naval shipyards, in violation of the Treaties of London and Washington.
-It is said that the workers who built the ship were killed thereafter in order to keep and maintain its very secret and vital mission.
 While the actual physical battle was largely conducted between American and Japanese navy and air forces, a little known but ultimately controlling fact was the crucial role played by Filipino World War II Guerillas in the final outcome.
 They were the ones responsible for the recovery and transmission of the secret mission to transport the KOGA documents to the American military under Gen. Douglas MacArthur who moved to Australia.
-These are confidential Japanese documents containing the war plans (Z pan) of the Japanese Imperial Navy, which had been lost at sea when the aircraft carrying a Japanese admiral crashed in Philippine waters near Carcar, Cebu.
+These are confidential Japanese documents holding the war plans (Z pan) of the Japanese Imperial Navy, which had been lost at sea when the aircraft carrying a Japanese admiral crashed in Philippine waters near Carcar, Cebu.

-As US representative of Spyron AV Manila in collaborative works with Managing Director Lucky “Direk” Guillermo, various historical films and documentaries have been shown at the Philippine Embassy in Washington DC and Philippine Consulate in New York and soon a road show all over universities and communities.
-It is through these efforts, with the support of various government, private and public entities that the accurate accounts of our forefathers live on, inspiring the YOUTH of today.
+As US representative of Spyron AV Manila in collaborative works with Managing Director Lucky “Direk” Guillermo, various historical films and documentaries have been shown at the Philippine Embassy in Washington DC and Philippine Consulate in New York.
+It is through these efforts, with the support of various government, private and public entities that the correct accounts of our forefathers live on, inspiring the YOUTH of today.

 Elena O. Abella burst into tears when she saw the book that I ordered, The Crucible by Colonel Yay Marking.
 More so when she glanced upon the frontispiece showing the author and her three young children.
 Manang, (older sister) as we fondly call her, has been telling us for months since she joined our Home Living Program, about the woman who have influenced her life and brought her to America, where her story begins with Marking, a Hero Unknown.